• 10.00am - 5.30pm

 Pattern 1907/1913 bayonet, 1917

-The Short Magazine Lee Enfield was usually fitted with a bayonet which gave the ‘Tommy’ a one-metre reach in hand-to-hand combat.
+The SMLE was usually fitted with a bayonet, which afforded a one-metre reach in hand-to-hand combat.

-A rifle fitted with a bayonet could prove unwieldy in a confined trench so many soldiers preferred to use improvised trench clubs instead.
-But the bayonet was still a handy tool that soldiers also used for cooking and eating!
+A rifle fitted with a bayonet could prove unwieldy in a confined trench, so many soldiers preferred to use improvised trench clubs instead.
+However, the bayonet remained a versatile tool that was also used for cooking and eating!

 Gas hood, 1915